Bryan-2680/Cybersecurity-GRC-portfolio/README.md

 ## Portfolio Overview
 This portfolio contains practical cybersecurity projects that demonstrate my ability to apply security and risk concepts in realistic scenarios.

-The focus is on:
+Focus areas include:
 - Security audits and risk assessment
+- Vulnerability assessment and remediation planning
-- Incident response and root cause analysis
+- Incident response and investigation
-- Access control and permission risks
+- Access control and governance
+- Security monitoring and detection
-- Applying frameworks such as NIST and ISO 27001
+- Application of frameworks such as NIST and ISO 27001

 ---